 Please note that contributions that are eligible personal injury payments, and any contributions you chose to count towards your CGT cap that have not gone over your lifetime limit, may be excluded from the non-concessional contributions cap if they meet certain criteria.
+For the 2021-2022 financial year, the CGT cap amount is \$1.615 million.
 Please refer to at ato.gov.au/super for further information.

-For the 2020-2021 financial year, the non-concessional contribution cap is \$100,000 per year.
-The cap is available to those aged under 67 and those aged between 67 and 74 inclusive provided the work test or the work test exemption is satisfied.
+For the 2021-2022 financial year, the non-concessional contribution cap is \$110,000 per year.
+The cap is available to those aged under 65 and those aged between 67 and up to their 75th birthday inclusive provided the work test or the work test exemption is satisfied.